Articles about interesting research, personal experiences, and societal acceptance of ASD, ADHD, etc.

 Knowing Things We Never Learned:

 Nearly all of us must struggle diligently to acquire even modest talent in Mathematics, Music, and Art.
-We encounter genius as rare people who display an amazing gift.
+We encounter genius as a rare group of people who display an amazing gift that seems to come to them easily compared to our sweaty, grinding, display.
+People with this kind of talent are sometimes called savants.
 Below them are random individuals of great talent and below them, the rest of us in a bell curve spread from mediocre to hopeless.
-Yet an effortless, genius-level mastery of these areas appears to be latent in our brains.
+Yet effortless, genius-level mastery of these areas appears to be latent in our brains, modularized in you and me, right now.
 How to back up such a claim?
-We can learn much about ourselves through the exceptions of pathology and extreme variation.
-A break in the pattern is what reveals the pattern.
+We learn much about ourselves through the exceptions of pathology and extreme variation.
+A break in the pattern reveals the pattern.